 - Spread risk is the risk from any mismatch between the impact of credit spread changes on the value of assets and the valuation of the corresponding liabilities. - Investment value risk is the risk of losses arising from potential discrepancies between an asset's carrying value on the balance sheet and the actual value that Athora would achieve if it sold or transferred such asset in a fair and market-consistent transaction with a third party.
-This is a typical risk within the Alternatives and Property investments, however, subject to compelling risk-return profile and underwriting features focused on downside protection, and they include property, infrastructure, other real assets, as well as private common equity and hybrid capital in corporate entities.
+This is a typical risk within the Alternatives and Property investment portfolio, which includes infrastructure and other real assets as well as private common equity and hybrid capital in corporate entities.
+Athora takes on controlled investment value risk subject to compelling risk-return profile and assetspecific structural/underwriting features focused on downside protection.

-Other Asset/Liability Management (ALM)/ market risk is the risk of loss of adverse change in the financial situation resulting, directly or indirectly, from fluctuations in the level and the volatility of interest rates, inflation rates and currency exchange rates.
-This also includes public equity risk, for which Athora maintains low risk appetite.
+Other Asset Liability Management (ALM) or Market risk is the risk of loss of adverse change in the financial situation resulting. directly or indirectly, from fluctuations in the level and the volatility of interest rates, inflation rates and currency exchange rates.
+This also includes public equity risk, for which Athora maintains a low risk appetite.

-Athora aims to tightly limit balance sheet volatility from market risks, while pursuing returns from attractive investments.
-We have a low risk appetite for other ALM/Market risks, and a medium risk appetite for spread risk.
-We have a high risk appetite for Investment Value risk conditional to an appropriate valuation framework in place and solid underwriting features, including compelling idiosyncratic risk-return profile, downside protection and fixed-income like profile.
+Athora aims to limit balance sheet volatility from market risks tightly, while pursuing returns from attractive investments.
+We have a low risk appetite for interest rate risk, currency risk, inflation risk and public equity risk and a medium risk appetite for spread risk (as detailed in the credit risk section), private equity risk and property risk.

-Athora actively manages exposure to market risks with the group's ALM Risk Policy which is implemented locally by the business units.
+Athora ensures that investment activity and the resulting market risk exposure is managed to provide long-term sustainable returns by investing in a manner appropriate to the nature, currency and duration of Athora's insurance liabilities and obligations while complying with relevant regulatory requirements.
+In doing so, Athora actively manages exposure to market risks with the Group's asset liability management risk policy which is implemented locally by the business units (BUs).

 The business units define thresholds for interest rate, spread and currency risk according to the risk metrics and scenarios defined in the policy.
-Exposures are identified, actively monitored and reported to group on a monthly basis at a minimum.
-Athora uses regulatory frameworks and its internal risk measurement framework to monitor market risks.
-A group ALM working group takes place on a weekly basis for most business units with Group Risk, the Investment function and investment manager(s).
-The Group Risk Management Function steers and co-ordinates the overall ALM process and prompts ALM risk management actions.
+Such scenarios, include standalone stresses for each market risks, such as interest rate, spread, currency risk, as well as multi-risk scenario calibrated to account for diversification benefits allocated to each risk upon aggregation.
+Exposures are identified, actively monitored and reported to Group at minimum on a quarterly basis.

+The Group investment management function steers and co-ordinates the overall duration matching process and the risk function prompts duration matching risk management actions.
 Any risk-limit breaches are escalated to the appropriate governance bodies for remedy and mitigation.

-Athora has a Group ALM Risk Policy and a Group Credit Concentration and Counterparty Risk Policy to manage risk concentrations via risk limits in relation to market risks.
-These risks are monitored by both the group and local Risk Committees and reported and/or escalated to the MEC and Board Risk Committee.
+Athora has a Group ALM Risk Policy and a Group Credit Concentration and Counterparty Risk Policy to manage risk concentrations via risk limits in relation to market and credit risks.
+These risks are monitored by both the Group and local Risk Committees and reported and/or escalated to the MC and Board Risk Committee.